cloudposse/docs/content/tutorials/atmos-getting-started.md

 atmos workflow deploy-all -s example
 ```

-This should run through our workflow similar to the way we did it before, but this time we'll see our temperature come back from the weather API in celsius instead of fahrenheit and we'll skip over our terraform `local-exec`'s `printf` command for pretty printing our weather data.
-Instead we'll just get our updated temperature as one of our `Outputs`.
+This should run through our workflow similar to the way we did it before, but this time we'll see our temperature come back from the weather API for the date you specified instead of today's date and we'll skip over our terraform `local-exec`'s `echo` command for pretty printing our weather data.
+Instead we'll just get our updated weather information as one of our `Outputs`.

 ## Conclusion